Unveiling Telegraph Cove's Secrets: Past, Present, and Unexpected Twists

 Today, Telegraph Cove's economy is based primarily on tourism due to its prime location near the Robson Bight Ecological Reserve.
 A huge attraction along this coast is the resident orca whales who make these waters their summer home, the abundant salmon, the ancient forests, and the stunning coastline.

 The entire cove is privately owned by two different operators: The Telegraph Cove Marina & RV Park (the Marina) and the Telegraph Cove Resort (the Resort).
 Both have a campground, a marina, hotel space, and retail areas.
 Both operators have deep ties to the community and are dedicated to eco-tourism.
-The Resort, on the south side of the cove, is the older section and includes the historic village and most of the retail and food establishments.
+The Resort, on the south side of the cove, is the older section and includes the historic village and most retail and food establishments.
 The Marina is newer and is located on the north side of the cove.

 The Marina began to be developed at the end of the 1990s.
 Its campground is known as the "sunny" campground and features a great view of the harbour and, from some of the sites, the Johnstone Strait.
 It is located about a minute's walk from the historic village.
 The Marina also has hotel rooms and a modern marina.
 Prices vary considerably between all the various choices.